Charity shop bargain-hunting tricks

 M&S has confirmed that it donates some samples and surplus to Oxfam, and said the labels usually stay on.

-Anecdotally, our forumites suspect that Oxfam gets much Ted Baker surplus stock, as Miro found last year (Ted Baker highlights a "relationship" between it and Oxfam, as well as Age UK, on its site, though would not give further details):
+Anecdotally, our Forumites suspect that Oxfam gets much Ted Baker surplus stock.
+(Ted Baker highlights a "relationship" between it and Oxfam, as well as Age UK, on its site, though would not give further details.)
+Forumite Miro says:

 Other charity shops to keep an eye on include Sue Ryder Nottingham, which often has 'everything's £1' sales, publicising them on its Instagram account.
 The Salvation Army in Falmouth announces sales on Facebook, eg, last year it offered 50% off (plus free chocolate).

 On the hunt for a vintage Nintendo or some cool furniture?
 Nowadays shops often post snapshots of their wares on Facebook and Instagram as they come in.
 Check out Oxfam Westbourne Grove's Instagram page – recent posts include Givenchy boots and an AllSaints leather jacket.

 - Try Mary Portas's posh chazza shops for designer donations – or Oxfam's new superstore.
 You can save money on top-notch labels at Mary's Living and Giving shops.
 Retail expert Mary Portas helps run these higher-end second-hand stores for Save the Children.
 There are 25 across England and Scotland, including in Bristol, Windsor and Edinburgh.